ghun131/BB-projects/new-blog/readme.txt

-- Other users and see the posts from others
-- Users only see the posts in their profile
 - Refactor your server to async and await
+- Save log in to local storge

 - Webpack is quite difficult to debug
 -